VansonLeung/react-native-keyboard-aware-view/README.md

 </KeyboardAwareView>
 ```

-### 0.0.7 Updates - Android fix - optionally do not force dismiss keyboard when KeyboardAwareView layout changes:
+### 0.0.8 Updates - Android fix - optionally do not force dismiss keyboard when KeyboardAwareView layout changes:
+Use case:
-Use case: Keyword Search
+1. Keyword Search
+2. Hotfix for keyboard unable to stay open
 ```usage
 <KeyboardAwareView doNotForceDismissKeyboardWhenLayoutChanges={true}>
 	...